openfheorg/aaai-2024-lab-materials/README.md

 - Using a plaintext-trained model for encrypted inference
 - Performance comparison between CKKS inference and model trained under a separate encryption scheme

-**Potential Areas of Research** 12:00 - 12:30 (30 minutes)
+**ML Applications and FHE Challenges** 12:00 - 12:30 (30 minutes)

+- ML Applications
 - Introduction to the [FHERMA Project](https://fherma.io/challenges), a competition platform for Fully Homomorphic Encryption (FHE) challenges
-- Walking audience members through a challenge attempt.
+- Discussion on new FHE challenges

 ## Pre-requisite Knowledge